Thomas Pell: Career

 In the 1630s he emigrated to New England; he lived in Fairfield, Connecticut, as of 1654.

 In 1654, Pell signed a treaty with Chief Wampage and other Siwanoy Indian tribal members that granted him 50000 acre of tribal land, including all or part of what is now the Bronx, and land to the west along Long Island Sound in what is now Westchester County, extending west to the Hutchinson River and north to Mamaroneck.
 There are no contemporary records of the price he paid for the land, but an 1886 source states that the Siwanoy were paid with "sundry hogshead of Jamaica rum".
 He named the area Pelham in honor of Pelham Burton, who had been his tutor in England.

 Pell was legally challenged by the Dutch courts, who considered the "English were trespassing on Dutch territory".
 This dispute was finally resolved by Pell in September 1664 when the British Navy, supported by a militia invasion force consisting largely of City Island colonists and led by Pell himself, entered New Amsterdam and forced Peter Stuyvesant, the Dutch Governor of New Netherland, to surrender the colony to the British.

 Personal life

 Pell died on September 21, 1669, in Fairfield, Connecticut.
 Having no children, he left his estate to a nephew, Sir John Pell (1643–1702), son of Thomas's only brother John.
-His nephew traveled from England to New York and took up residence as the 2nd Lord of the Manor of Pelham.
+His nephew traveled from England to New York and took up residence as the 2nd Lord of the manor of Pelham.

 The Pell family lived in this area until the Revolutionary War and has remained prominent to the present, with family members including U.S. Ambassador Herbert Pell, U.S. Senator Claiborne Pell, and preservationist Stephen Hyatt Pell.
 Thomas Pell's grandson Philip Pell II built Pelhamdale at Pelham Manor about 1750.
+The Census of slaves, conducted in the Province of New York in 1755, lists 24 enslaved individuals in Pelham Manor.